On Track · 2025

 Design Decision

 No green CTAs — color is reserved for status meaning.
 Active buttons are blue (primary action) or gray (inactive).
-Green only appears in the verified state, coral only in error states, making status instantly readable.
+Green only appears in the verified state, coral only in error states, making status instantly readable under time pressure.

 On Track · Shanghai Metro Verification App